ashwinikmrsngh/ashwinikmrsngh/README.md

 ### Hi there 👋

 I am _**Ashwini Kumar Singh**_.
 Inquisitive by nature and always up for updating my knowledge.
-My intrests lies in Systen Administration, Cybersecurity and Ethical Hacking.
+My intrests lies in System Administration, Cybersecurity and Ethical Hacking.

 - 🔭 I’m currently working on LINUX Essentials.
 - 🌱 I’m currently learning about Cybersecurity Operations.